Pop0097/SchoolDatabase/README.md

+## School_Database

-# School_Database
+# What is School_Database?

 This database uses a text-based UI to enable users to create, update, and destroy information pertaining to a school.

 When deployed, the database creates a default school with ten teachers, fifty students, one administrator, and three courses (each with a teacher and two students).
-The user can then change, add to, or delete the given information as they see fit.
+The user can then create, read, update, or delete the given information as they see fit.
 This database is not hosted, thus the termination of the program will result in the loss of all changes made by the user.

+# Inspiration

 I made this database to learn about object oriented programming in C++.